 - St. Louis County residents and individuals outside of the City of St. Louis or St. Charles County (residents of the City of St. Louis and St. Charles County – see below):

-- City of St. Louis and St. Charles County Residents:
+- City of St. Louis, St. Louis County and St. Charles County Residents:

-Pathways to Independence (PTI) is partially funded for participants residing in the City of St. Louis and St. Charles County by:
+Pathways to Independence (PTI) is partially funded for participants residing in City of St. Louis, St. Charles County and St. Louis County by:

 - DDRB (The Developmental Disability Resource Board of St. Charles County)

-Residents of St. Louis City or St. Charles County may qualify for DD Resources or DDRB funded slots.
-(For those seeking to utilize DD Resources or DDRB funded slots, please understand that the individuals must meet the general PTI agency criteria as described below IN ADDITION TO those found on the respective DD Resources funding eligibility and DDRB funding eligibility pages found on our website.
+Residents of St. Louis City, St. Louis County or St. Charles County may qualify for DD Resources, PLB or DDRB funded slots.
+(For those seeking to utilize DD Resources DDRB funded slots, please understand that the individuals must meet the general PTI agency criteria as described below IN ADDITION TO those found on the respective DD Resources funding eligibility and DDRB funding eligibility pages found on our website.